 - Keep the wounds as dry as possible

 A support garment is also advised which should be worn at least up to 4 weeks after the operation.
-Furthermore, avoid weight gain where possible.
+You should also look to avoid weight gain where possible.